RyuuXS/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## My son is studying to be a surgeon, I just hope he makes the cut.